 Bridging the Gap

-Bridging the Gap (BTG) was a nationally recognized research program dedicated to improving the understanding of how policies and environmental factors influence diet, physical activity and obesity among youth, as well as youth tobacco use.
-It was created in 1997 and ended in the summer of 2006, and assessed the impact of policies, programs and other environmental influences on adolescent alcohol, tobacco and illicit drug use and related outcomes.
+Bridging the Gap was a nationally recognized research program dedicated to improving the understanding of how policies and environmental factors influence diet, physical activity and obesity among youth, as well as youth tobacco, alcohol, and illicit drug use.
+It was created in 1997 and ended in the summer of 2016, and assessed the impact of policies, programs and other environmental influences on adolescent alcohol, tobacco and illicit drug use and related outcomes.
 It examined these factors at multiple levels of social organization, including schools, communities and states.

 In recognition of the high rates of obesity among children, adolescents and adults, it expanded in 2003 to include research on the policies, programs and other factors that contribute to physical activity/inactivity, dietary behaviors and obesity.